-As of December 31, 2011, we employed a total of 4,499 employees, of which 3,651 of our employees were in Asia, 348 were in the U.S. and 500 were in Europe.
+As of December 31, 2012, we employed a total of 4,605 employees, of which 3,744 of our employees were in Asia and includes approximately 1,600 independent contractors, 358 were in the U.S. and 503 were in Europe.
 None of our employees in Asia or the U.S. are subject to a collective bargaining agreement, but a majority of our employees in Europe are covered by local labor agreements.
 We consider our relations with our employees to be satisfactory.
-See "Risk Factors-We may fail to attract or retain the qualified technical, sales, marketing, finance and management personnel required to operate our business successfully, which could adversely affect on our business, results of operations and financial condition." in Part I, Item 1A of this Annual Report for additional information.
+See "Risk Factors - We may fail to attract or retain the qualified technical, sales, marketing, finance and management personnel required to operate our business successfully, which could adversely affect on our business, results of operations and financial condition." in Part I, Item 1A of this Annual Report for additional information.